RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_worker.md

 - `date_updated` - The date in RFC3339 format that the worker was updated
 - `date_status_changed` - The date in RFC3339 format that the worker status was changed
 - `url` - The url of the worker

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `create` - (Defaults to 10 minutes) Used when creating the worker
+- `update` - (Defaults to 10 minutes) Used when updating the worker
+- `read` - (Defaults to 5 minutes) Used when retrieving the worker
+- `delete` - (Defaults to 10 minutes) Used when deleting the worker